vmware-tanzu/cross-cluster-connectivity/CONTRIBUTING.md

 If you are introducing any new source files, then you must add the [license](https://github.com/vmware-tanzu/cross-cluster-connectivity/blob/main/hack/license.txt) to the top of every file.
-This can be done automatically for `.go` files using:
+This can be done automatically using:

 ```
 make addlicense